Cases

 Financial

-The Financial section allows coordinators to record dollar amounts for the Total Cost Estimate and Total Cost to Date which is based on any costs logged against the Case.
+This section allows coordinators to record dollar amounts for the Total Cost Estimate and Total Cost to Date which is based on any costs logged against the Case.

 The system automatically calculates the total cost based on assigned Tasks.